BPS cohomology for rank 2 degree 0 Higgs bundles (and more): E-series

 is an isomorphism of rings. \end{proposition} We use this isomorphism to define the E-series of a finite type stack with affine stabilizers. \begin{definition} By the K\"unneth formula and the long exact sequence in compactly supported cohomology, the E-polynomial of a variety defines a ring homomorphism

 which induces the \emph{E-series} homomorphism

 where we overload $E$ in our notation. \end{definition}

 \begin{example} In general $E(X/G) \neq E(X)/E(G)$.
 Let $G$ be a finite group acting on a smooth variety $X$.
-Then $E(X/G) =E(\Hc(X)^G)$. \end{example}
+Then $E(X/G) =E(\Hc^\bullet (X)^G)$. \end{example}

 \begin{example} An algebraic group $G$ is \emph{special} if every $G$-torsor is Zariski-locally trivial.
 Let $G$ be a special algebraic group acting on a variety $X$.
-The E-series of a quotient stack $X/G$ is $ E(X/G) = E(X)/E(G). $ \end{example}
+The E-series of the quotient stack $X/G$ is $ E(X/G) = E(X)/E(G). $ \end{example} \begin{example} Suppose $G$ is a special algebraic group and $\FX \to X$ is a $G$-gerbe.
+Then $E(\FX) = E(X)/E(G)$ \end{example}